-Proposals must address fee title or permanent conservation easement acquisition of strategic lands with high quality natural resources, habitat, ecological value, and/or recreational value, and the greatest capacity to contribute multiple conservation benefits to wildlife, humans, and water quality.
+Proposals must address fee title or permanent conservation easement acquisition of strategic lands with high quality natural resources, habitat, ecological value, and/or recreational value, and the greatest capacity to contribute multiple conservation benefits to wildlife, humans, and ground and surface water quality.
 All lands to be acquired should be part of an adopted state, regional, or local natural resource plan and a restoration/enhancement or management plan for the site must be created.
 Proposals should provide an explanation as to how such plans will be developed, implemented, and funded.

-Priority will given to projects that address one or more of the following (see p.7 for additional project requirements pertaining to this category):
+Priority will be given to projects that address one or more of the following (see p.7 for additional project requirements pertaining to this category):

 - 1. Efforts based on precision conservation methods and analysis that quantifiably identify the lands most critical to acquire.
 Precision conservation is an emerging practice that considers lands in terms of the interconnected systems of which they are a part.
 As a practice, precision conservation compiles and integrates multiple types of available data layers and analysis (e.g., terrain analysis, soil productivity, habitat potential, economic analysis, erosion potential, proximity to surface water) to identify and guide efforts that will maximize conservation benefits. - 2.
-Efforts involving Scientific and Natural Areas (SNA) or that aim to protect unique ecosystems or rare, endangered, or threatened species. - 3.
-Efforts that enhance habitat connectivity, improve access for natural resource management, or increase public access for recreation, particularly in areas of the state with limited protected public lands. - Efforts expanding outdoor recreational opportunities through additions to a state or regional park or trail.
+Efforts involving Scientific and Natural Areas (SNA) or other areas that aim to protect unique ecosystems, such as native prairie as defined in M.S.
+84.02, Subd.
+5, or rare, endangered, or threatened species.
+Areas of these types that may not presently qualify as a priority for other State of Minnesota funds directed toward land acquisition for habitat or recreation are of particular interest. - 3.
+Efforts that enhance habitat connectivity, benefit ground or surface water quality, improve access for natural resource management, or increase public access for recreation, particularly in areas of the state with limited protected public lands. - 4.
+Efforts expanding outdoor recreational opportunities through additions to a state or regional park or trail.